open-cogsci/osdoc/content/pages/tutorials/advanced.md

 - Ask for T2
 - Collect a response, which is 'y' when T2 was present and 'n' when T1 was absent.

-We will use the *ask_T1* `sketchpad` to ask the participant for T1.
+We will use the *ask_T1* SKETCHPAD to ask the participant for T1.
 Click on *ask_T1* to open the item, and add a line of text, such as 'Please type the white letter'.
 Change the duration to 0.
 This 0 ms duration does not mean that the text is only shown for 0 ms, but that the experiment moves immediately to the next item, which is *response_T1*.

 Open *response_T1*.
 The only thing that we have to do is define the correct response.
 To do this, we can use the `T1` experimental variable that we have set while preparing the RSVP stream.
 Therefore, enter '[T1]' in the 'Correct response' field.